 Step 5: Define your options and make an informed decision

-Now that we have outlined all of the issues and built a precise understanding of your system's flaws, we can move to pick the options for software product modernization.
+Now that we have built a precise understanding of your system's flaws, we can move to pick the options for software product modernization.
 It is paramount to choose a set of solutions that match your specifics, as your business most likely requires a unique solution to address its unique needs.

 Select the right approach and a reliable partner for software modernization

 Your business and your system have their unique features, so your modernization journey will also be unique.
 Modern technologies can enhance functionality and maintain compliance with regulations like GDPR and CCPA.
 Depending on your particular case, modernization might include a number of different steps.
-But in most cases, you will need to go through the following essential stages of modernization.
+But in most cases, you will need to go through the following essential stages of legacy software modernization development.

-Finding a reliable partner for software modernization is the essential step for any business that lacks eternal talent for such a project or wants to allocate its resources to other projects.
+Finding skilled legacy software modernization developers is the essential step for any business that lacks the talent for such a project or wants to allocate its resources to other projects.
 This is mostly relevant for non-IT businesses that have limited technical expertise on board.
 Finding a reliable software partner might prove to be a challenge in its own right, but you need to be sure of the technical skills of the people you partner with for legacy modernization.
 Ranking websites such as Clutch may help you narrow down the search list.
 Then, you can proceed to contact potential vendors and select the right partner for the job.

-After selecting among the appropriate legacy system modernization strategies, we need to come up with a reasonable timeline.
-Modernization cannot take five years because, by the time you finish, the system will require modernization all anew.
+Legacy software modernization development cannot take five years because, by the time you finish, the system will require modernization all anew.
 That is why the modernization timeline must be realistic and as swift as possible at the same time.
 N-iX experts will make sure to select an approach that guarantees the required results fast without cutting corners.

 As the new features add up, you will begin to see changes in your system’s outlook.
 The scale of modernization will grow, but this must happen in accordance with the predefined plan.
 You can implement the new features on a small scale, in one of your facilities or departments.
 Upon observing the results and evaluating the efficiency of the changes, you can scale the modernization up to all of your departments and facilities to increase their efficiency as well.